bryanesmith/notes/DeepLearning.AI Short Courses/efficiently-serving-llms.md

-# DeepLearning.AI Short Courses

-## Efficiently Serving LLMs
+# DeepLearning.AI Short Course: Efficiently Serving LLMs

 2024/04/13

 * **Autoregressive language models** uses pass values of time series to predict future values, predicting the next word in a sequence of words